Robotic Assisted Additive Manufacturing

 It uses a robotic arm to produce the layers and shape the object, allowing for manufacturers to develop the potential to produce a lighter, more robust, and also more durable part with faster build times.

-CNC Robotics has experience in a diverse range of applications and systems.
+CNC Robotics has experience in a diverse range of applications as well as systems.
 Furthermore, we can now offer robot-driven additive manufacturing where the additive manufacturing head is applied to a robotic arm.
-This offers an alternative to traditional tools or manual processes.
+This therefore offers an alternative to traditional tools or manual processes.
 It also gives users the ability to produce large objects and merge this with other processes.

 Additive manufacturing is changing the way things are made.
-Robotics driven additive manufacturing allows for more complex builds with the potential for faster build times.
+This is because robotics driven additive manufacturing allows for more complex builds with the potential for faster build times.
 Different material options are available with additive manufacturing so you can choose the best and most upmost up-to-date materials to suit your needs.